 EthosEnergy Group's purpose is established by the Board of Directors who provide governance to the CEO and the leadership team.
-The CEO and leadership team introduced a new strategy in 2020 and has the Board's full support to help achieve the long-term sustainable success of the business.
-The CEO and leadership team spend significant time on strategic development and planning and determine the leadership of the Group.
+The CEO and executive leadership team continued to implement the new strategy introduced in 2020.
+The Board continue to be in full support of the transformation which has helped to produce the best financial position in the Group's history.
+The CEO and executive leadership team spend significant time on strategic development and planning.
+They determine the leadership of the Group and continually look into ways to further enhance the performance of the Group.